-Most investors in the United States are familiar with the U.S. Securities & Exchange Commission's ("SEC") EDGAR database for use in retrieving SEC filings, which is extremely useful for finding everything from annual reports (10-K filings) to insider transactions (Form 4 filings).
-In Canada, there is a similar filing system for Canadian companies known as SEDAR.
+If you're an investor who lives in the United States, you may be familiar with the U.S. Securities & Exchange Commission's (SEC) EDGAR database.
+EDGAR is useful for retrieving SEC filings.
+These filings include everything from annual reports (10-K filings) to insider transactions (Form 4 filings).
+In Canada, there is a similar filing system for Canadian firms.
+This database is known as SEDAR.

-SEDAR is an acronym for System for Electric Document Analysis and Retrieval and functions very similarly to the U.S. SEC's EDGAR database.
+SEDAR is an acronym for System for Electric Document Analysis and Retrieval.
+The database is run by the Canadian Securities Administrators (CSA), which regulates securities in Canada.
+SEDAR works very much the same as the U.S. SEC's EDGAR database.

-Canadian companies must use SEDAR to file documents, such as financial statements and prospectuses, in Adobe Acrobat PDF format.
-The goal is to increase transparency by making the information publicly available and easy to access.
+Canadian companies must use SEDAR to file documents such as financial statements and prospectuses in PDF format.
+The goal is to increase transparency by making the data available to the public and easy to access.

 How to Access SEDAR

-SEDAR can be accessed in either English or French at the organization's homepage, http://www.sedar.com.
-Once the desired section is chosen, investors can search records by clicking on the "Search Database" link under the SEDAR logo and selecting the desired option to search either "public company" or "investment fund" records.
+You can access filings in either English or French at SEDAR's home page.
+Once you choose a section, you can search records by clicking on the "Search Database" link under the SEDAR logo.
+Then, select either "company" or "investment fund" to search records.

-The process is a little less streamlined than the United States' EDGAR system, but it's still a functional way to find and read important company filings.
-Unfortunately, there are no third-party services that offer access to SEDAR filings given the way that they must be accessed and the lack of an API.
+The process is a little less streamlined than the United States' EDGAR system.
+Still, it's a good way to find and read company filings.
+However, no third-party services offer access to SEDAR filings, given how they must be accessed and the lack of an API.

 Important SEDAR Filings